Abstinence pledge: Studies

 When examining the dynamics of abstinence pledges in the purity culture, it becomes clear that these pledges exist on the boundary between intentional and unintentional, as articulated by Muskrat (2024).
-It is not uncommon for purity culture to create a space where teens are even encouraged to promise themselves no sex before marriage, the stage that society heavily stresses on temperature.
-Nevertheless, during the period of purity culture, when there is no restriction on physical intimacy, abstinence supporters often harbor doubts about the conformity of sexual behavior among the younger generation. g generation.
-The liminality (Muskrat, 2024), as with the whole nuance of the transition period from adolescence to adulthood, is the underlying necessity for learning to surmount the restraint that comes with a strict moral pattern.

-On the other hand, Ray (2023) will talk in depth about virginity checking (VCT) and hymnography (HTG).
-He will also talk about the larger cultural norms that led to these practices.
-These norms show us how much society (especially women) values and expects people to uphold the traditions and customs of purity and righteousness.
-Indeed, such pledges can be perceived as a source of protection against the trend that modern civilization transmission and changing social norms are causing, undermining classical beliefs.
-On the other hand, Ray's (2023) work on the campaign to make harmful cultural practices unacceptable exposes this approach as not up-to-date, rather ineffective, and even dangerous when promoting sexual health and well-being, and in general when taking into account the complexity of nowadays's varied cultural, gender, and sexual development.
+According to a 2004 peer-reviewed study published in the Journal of Marriage and Family found that women who have more than one premarital sexual relationship have a higher likelihood in the long run of disruptions if ever married, with this effect being the "strongest for women who have multiple premarital co-residential unions".
+Kahn and London (1991) found that premarital sex and divorce are positively correlated.

 Criticism

 The efficacy of virginity pledges has been extensively studied.
 Some studies suggest virginity pledges may delay vaginal intercourse, but are ineffective in reducing the incidence of sexually transmitted infections because pledgers may replace vaginal sex with other kinds, such as oral sex and anal sex.
 Other studies suggest no such substitution among pledgers, though pledgers may partake in vaginal or oral sex.
 Virginity pledges may also reduce the likelihood of contraceptive use once pledgers decide to engage in sex.
 Though studies have reported this and found that pledgers are more likely to remain virgins by age 25 than those who do not pledge and that those who do become sexually active report fewer sexual partners, at least one study found no difference in the sexual behavior of pledgers and non-pledgers after controlling for pre-existing differences between the groups.
 According to a study published in 2014 from the University of Washington, Evangelical men who made an abstinence pledge and got married would like more conversations about the place of sex in marriage in their churches.